-As of the March 2014 budget the answer may be no annuity is right for you.
-Contact Us to find out how the budget changes may affect you.
+The answer may be no annuity is right for you.
+But it’s always wise to cover fixed expenses with secure income.
+Contact Us to find out how recent changes may affect you.

-Annuities are still likely to right for a good many and we are London based, unrestricted, independent, whole of market annuity advisers.
+Annuities are still likely to right for a good many and we are London and Kent based, impartial, independent, whole of market annuity advisers.

 Nearly every pension offers an open market option.
 This means that if you have built up a pension fund with Company A; Company B might give you a better income.
 So using the open market option means you can move your fund from Company A to Company B and take the larger income for the rest of your life.
 Open Market Option Annuity

-If your health is less than A1 you may qualify for an Enhanced annuity follow the link complete the form and send it to us and we’ll let you know.
+If your health is less than A1 you may qualify for an Enhanced annuity – follow the link, complete the form & send it to us so we can let you know.

 NB Some pensions offer guaranteed annuities – if they do it is unlikely to be wise to move your fund – see below for further details.

 Income benefits from pension plans are taxable as earned income.
 Under current legislation there are four options to consider when withdrawing money from a pension fund:

 Tax free cash: arguably the most desirable form of withdrawal as it triggers no tax on the proceeds and the pensioner controls how and when any income from the withdrawal is taken.
 The potential drawback to this option is lack of certainty in that while an annuity provides an income (in theory guaranteed for life) the amount of income achieved from capital will depend upon the investment vehicle chosen, and thus investment returns and/ or interest rates.
 In turn the real value of any income will depend on inflation.